 FIVE WEEKLY ONE-HOUR SESSIONS

-My work with you is confidential.
-I will not use your name or on-air clips in any fashion on my website.
+Your inquiries and any work I do with you is 100% confidential.
+I will also not use your name or on-air clips in any fashion on my website.
 I welcome your NDA.
+Tell me your vision.
+Tell me what my expertise is worth to you.
+Then leave the rest to me!